Lordstown Motors Corp. (RIDE) Review – Making Smarter Decisions

 The top institutional shareholder in the company is FMR, LLC with over 10.43 million shares valued at $209.29 million.
 The investor’s holdings represent 5.91% of the RIDE Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 8.23 million shares valued at $165.1 million to account for 4.66% of the shares outstanding.
 The other top investors are Invesco Ltd. which holds 2.11 million shares representing 1.20% and valued at over $42.39 million, while Blackrock Inc. holds 0.93% of the shares totaling 1.64 million with a market value of $32.95 million.

 Lordstown Motors Corp.
-(NASDAQ: RIDE) is -41.48% lower on its value in year-to-date trading and has touched a low of $9.80 and a high of $31.80 in the current 52-week trading range.
+(NASDAQ: RIDE) is -45.81% lower on its value in year-to-date trading and has touched a low of $9.88 and a high of $31.80 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The RIDE stock was last observed hovering at around $12.19 in the last trading session, with the day’s loss setting it -0.45% off its average median price target of $29.00 for the next 12 months.
-It is also 70.65% off the consensus price target high of $40.00 offered by 5 analysts, but current levels are 2.17% higher than the price target low of $12.00 for the same period.
+The RIDE stock was last observed hovering at around $10.73 in the last trading session, with the day’s gains setting it 0.14% off its average median price target of $27.00 for the next 12 months.
+It is also 72.83% off the consensus price target high of $40.00 offered by 5 analysts, but current levels are 9.42% higher than the price target low of $12.00 for the same period.

-The stock witnessed a -27.80% gain in the last 1 month and extending the period to 3 months gives it a -42.87%, and is 1.38% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.27% over the week and 8.94% over the month.
+The stock witnessed a -26.45% gain in the last 1 month and extending the period to 3 months gives it a -59.90%, and is -10.87% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.90% over the week and 8.29% over the month.

 Lordstown Motors Corp.
 (RIDE) Analyst Forecasts